Isabeau Levito

 Isabeau Levito (born March 3, 2007) is an American figure skater.
-She is the 2024 World silver medalist, 2022–23 Grand Prix Final silver medalist, the 2023 Grand Prix de France champion, a six-time ISU Grand Prix medalist, a five-time ISU Challenger Series medalist (three gold, one silver, one bronze), the 2023 U.S. national champion, and a two-time U.S. National bronze medalist (2022, 2024).
+She is the 2024 World silver medalist, 2022–23 Grand Prix Final silver medalist, the 2023 Grand Prix de France champion, a six-time ISU Grand Prix medalist, a five-time ISU Challenger Series medalist (three gold, one silver, one bronze), the 2023 U.S. national champion, and a three-time U.S. National bronze medalist (2022, 2024, 2026).

 At the junior level, Levito is the 2022 World Junior champion, the 2021 JGP France II champion, the 2021 JGP Austria silver medalist, and the 2021 U.S. junior national champion.

 Personal life

 Levito was born on March 3, 2007, in Philadelphia, and currently resides in Mount Holly, New Jersey.
-Her mother, Chiara Garberi Levito, is a clinical embryologist who immigrated to the United States from Italy in 1997.
+Her mother, Chiara Garberi Levito, is a clinical embryologist who immigrated to the United States from Milan, Italy, in 1997.
+Her father, Joseph Levito, was from Philadelphia and died in 2019.
 Levito is named after Michelle Pfeiffer's character, Isabeau d'Anjou, in the film Ladyhawke.
 She speaks English, Italian, and some Russian.
-As of 2022, Levito has been schooling through the International Virtual Learning Academy since fourth grade.

 Levito cites skaters Alena Kostornaia, Evgenia Medvedeva, Elizaveta Tuktamysheva, and Kaori Sakamoto as being her skating inspirations and role models.

-In her spare time, she loves to read books.